Prior-free cosmological parameter estimation of Cosmicflows-4: Method

 Owing to distance-dependent errors, most of the constraining power of the data is found near the observer.
 This implies that running the inference method on the entire catalog at once would lead to a bulk flow estimated at an effective radius

 which is much shallower than that of the data (whose median distance is 155\Mpch).
-This is due to (1) the decrease of density of constraints with distance and (2) the increase of individual error on the constraints.
-On top, it is to be noted that the CF4 catalog becomes very anisotropic beyond $165\Mpch$ ($z=0.055$).
+This is due to (1) the decrease in the number of constraints with distance and (2) the increase in individual error on the constraints.
+Additionally, it is to be noted that the CF4 catalog becomes very anisotropic beyond $165\Mpch$ ($z=0.055$).

 We designed an approach to overcome this limitation.
-In words, the Monte Carlo fits are first run independently in concentric shells, then, the values in concentric \emph{spheres} are reconstructed by averaging the contributions of the shells by their respective volume.
-More precisely, the catalog is split (according to each galaxy's redshift distance $r_{i} \approx cz_{i}/H_{100} \Mpch$) in concentric shells of thickness $\Delta r = 20 \Mpch$, in each of which the Monte Carlo algorithm is run separately.
-The value of the sphere of radius $(R)$ is then computed as:
+Essentially, the Monte Carlo fits were first run independently in concentric shells, and then, the values in concentric spheres were reconstructed by averaging the contributions of the shells by their respective volume.
+More precisely, the catalog was split (according to each galaxy redshift distance $r_{i} \approx cz_{i}/H_{100} \Mpch$) into concentric shells of thickness $\Delta r = 20 \Mpch$, in each of which the Monte Carlo algorithm was run separately.
+The value of the sphere of radius $(R)$ was then computed as

-where $Q_j\st$ is the $s$-th Monte Carlo step of the quantity $Q$ in the $j$-th shell (\ie $Q_j$). \Cref{eq:volume} is applied independently to the radial flow $V_r$ and the components of the bulk flow $V_{X/Y/Z}$.
+where $Q_j\st$ is the $s$th Monte Carlo step of the quantity $Q$ in the $j$th shell (\ie $Q_j$). \Cref{eq:volume} was applied independently to the radial flow ($V_r$) and the components of the bulk flow $(V_X,V_Y,V_Z)$.

-Note that the $Q\st(R)$ constitute only a pseudo-Monte Carlo chain and rather than an actual radius-dependent reconstruction.
+$Q\st(R)$ only constitute a pseudo-Monte Carlo chain and not an actual radius-dependent reconstruction.
 Namely, correlations between fitted values at different radii cannot be interpreted.